Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Uniform Framework

 \subsection{Combining CWT with LUA}

-From Eq.~\eqref{firstorder}, it is clear that any couplings at first order come \textit{only} from zero-th order eigenmodes.
-Let us therefore consider the zero-th order modes in the context of an incident planewave from the side (Fig.~\ref{intro_figure}a).
-A zero-th order solution to the scattering problem necessarily neglects the rate of change of the surface, and hence it conserves the propagation constant of the incident planewave.
+Physically, we can think of the zero-th order terms as those that do not result from any inter-modal scattering and instead couple directly to the incident wave.
+Those at first order are the result of zero-th order terms that have undergone a single scattering process from the nonzero rate of change.
+Let us therefore consider the zero-th order terms in the context of an incident plane wave from the side (Fig.~\ref{intro_figure}a).
+A zero-th order solution to the scattering problem neglects the rate of change of the surface, and hence it conserves the propagation constant of the incident plane wave.
 Therefore, the zero-th order modes consist only of radiation modes with propagation constant $\beta_0$ and no guided modes.
-Therefore, we can take $\beta_n(z) = \beta_0$ in Eq.~\eqref{firstorder}.
-In principle, one can now calculate the guided mode couplings to first order by computing the zero-th order radiation mode fields and propagation constants (as well as the guided mode of interest).
+We thus set $\beta_n(z) = \beta_0$ in Eq.~\eqref{firstorder}.
+In principle, we can calculate the guided mode couplings to first order in $\partial \hat{A}_z / \partial z$ by computing the zero-th order radiation mode fields and propagation constants (as well as the guided mode of interest).
 However, this procedure is not entirely convenient, as it requires normalizing radiation modes that lie in a continuous spectrum.

-To simplify the approach, we employ the locally uniform approximation (LUA)~\cite{Perez-Arancibia:18, born_wolf_bhatia_clemmow_gabor_stokes_taylor_wayman_wilcock_1999, OShea03}.
+To simplify the approach, we employ LUA~\cite{Perez-Arancibia:18, born_wolf_bhatia_clemmow_gabor_stokes_taylor_wayman_wilcock_1999, OShea03, Voronovich94}, which is equivalent to LPA in the limit of zero period.
 In LUA, the fields scattered from a locally uniform structure are approximated by a composition of scattering problems from uniform waveguides.
 That is, the fields at each cross section are obtained by scattering off of the completely uniform waveguide defined by the cross section (see Fig.~\ref{intro_figure}a).
 While LUA yields a $z$-dependent solution that captures the surface variation, it is a zero-th order approximation because the incident field interacts only with $z$-independent structures.
-For an incident planewave with propagation constant $\beta_0$, the LUA solution is given by
+For an incident plane wave with propagation constant $\beta_0$, the LUA solution is given by

-where conservation of wave vector implies that $n$ sums over radiation modes of a fixed frequency \textit{and} propagation constant ($\beta_0$), and the mode coefficients $c_n^{(0)}(z)$ are zero-th order in the rate of change.
-For convenience, we are factoring out the phase $e^{i\beta_0 z}$ from the LUA solutions, i.e.~the full zero-th order fields are given by $\ket{\psi_\mathrm{LUA}}e^{i \beta_0 z}$.
+where conservation of the wave vector implies that $n$ sums over radiation modes of a fixed frequency \textit{and} propagation constant ($\beta_0$), and the mode coefficients $c_n^{(0)}(z)$ are zero-th order in the rate of change.
+For convenience, we are factoring out the phase $e^{i\beta_0 z}$; that is,~the full zero-th order fields are given by $\ket{\psi_\mathrm{LUA}}e^{i \beta_0 z}$.